 The Psychology Behind Self-Sabotaging Behaviour in Love

-In relationships, self-sabotaging behaviour is not about wanting to ruin love; it is about keeping yourself safe from what you think is a threat.
-Psychologists often connect it to attachment theory, which says that the way we connect with other people as adults is shaped by our early life experiences.
+The Psychology Behind Self-Sabotaging Behaviour in Love Self-sabotaging behavior in relationships isn’t about wanting to end love; it’s about protecting yourself from what you think is a threat.
+Psychologists frequently associate it with attachment theory, which posits that our adult interpersonal connections are influenced by our formative experiences.
 People who didn’t get consistent care or emotional support as kids may learn to avoid being vulnerable, be afraid of being rejected, or expect to be let down without even knowing it.
-In romantic relationships, these defence mechanisms can sometimes show up as behaviours that keep people apart, like too much criticism, or never getting to trusting each other.
+In romantic relationships, these defense mechanisms can sometimes show up as behaviors that keep people apart, like criticizing each other too much or never trusting each other.

 Common Root Causes of Relationship Self-Sabotage You Might Be Overlooking